joe7575/techage_modpack/minecart/README.md

     '<num>' is the cart number, or get a list of carts with /mycart
 11. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get cart and items back
+12. Dig the cart with 'sneak+click' (as usual).
+The items will be drop down.
+13. To retrieve lost carts, use the chat command: /stopcart <num>

 Hopper
 ------